shramikawale/wazuh/README.md

 * `master` branch contains the latest code, be aware of possible bugs on this branch.
 * `Wazuh.Version_ElasticStack.Version` (for example 3.10.2_7.5.0) branch.
 This branch contains the current release referenced in Docker Hub.
 The container images are installed under the current version of this branch.

-## Credits and Thank you

-These Docker containers are based on:

-*  "deviantony" dockerfiles which can be found at [https://github.com/deviantony/docker-elk](https://github.com/deviantony/docker-elk)
-*  "xetus-oss" dockerfiles, which can be found at [https://github.com/xetus-oss/docker-ossec-server](https://github.com/xetus-oss/docker-ossec-server)

 We thank you them and everyone else who has contributed to this project.

 ## License and copyright